earthgecko/skyline/docs/algorithms/custom-algorithms.rst

 - The returned ``anomalyScore`` must be a **float** between 0.0 and 1.0, 0.0
   being not anomalous and 1.0 being a certain anomaly.
 You can pass `(False, 0.7)`,  you just have to normalise your ``anomalyScore`` between 0.0 and 1.0.
-The ``anomalyScore`` is currently only for testing it is not used in any way but it **must** be returned.
-The anomalous classification is currently **only** determined from the boolean and the ``anomalyScore`` is currently not used in any way other than for testing.
-If your algorithm does not calculate an anomaly score, when your algorithm returns ``False`` just return it with a 0.0 and when your algorithm returns ``True`` just return it with 1.0
+The anomalous classification is currently **only** determined from the boolean value and the ``anomalyScore`` is used in other ways later in the pipeline for plots, etc.  If your algorithm does not calculate an anomaly score, when your algorithm returns ``False`` just return it with a 0.0 and when your algorithm returns ``True`` just return it with 1.0

 Additional results in the return
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~